regen-network/open-science/socMapping/SOC_MappingGuide.md

 scripts I suggest you follow the instructions on the geemap website:
 <https://geemap.org/>.
 Following the instructions on the "Installation"
 page provide guidance on setting up a Python environment to run geemap.
+Please note that at the time of writing the instructions require installing python 3.9.
 Qiusheng Wu also has several dozen videos about different aspects of geemap and his first tutorial is an excellent supplement to the written instructions for setting up geemap:
 <https://www.youtube.com/watch?v=h0pz3S6Tvx0&t=31s>.

 Depending on which method you use to install Python and geemap you will